Dress-Composition and Performance

 As part of my research I had looked into female narratives within Singapores history, which led me to exploring the stories of the Samsui women, sisterhoods of Chinese immigrants who came to Singapore between the 1920s and 1940s.
 Boro, which refers to a repairing and reweaving practice developed by the working class people in Japan during the Edo period came to my mind.
 As in many other cultures too, Boro clothing was stitched together from several pieces of textile, giving new use to older, tattered garments.

-I continue the ritual of mending stories together and am currently working on the 3rd dress-composition.
+I continue mending stories together and am currently working on the 3rd dress-composition.

 Excerpt of the stories and fabrics